StefanWallin/parejs/README.md

-# DarkroomJS
+# PareJS

-DarkroomJS is a JavaScript library which provides basic image editing tools in your browser, such as **rotation** or **cropping**.
+PareJS is a JavaScript library which provides advanced cropping image editing tools in your browser, such as **rotation** or **cropping**.
 It is based on the awesome [FabricJS](http://fabricjs.com/) library to handle images in HTML5 canvas.

+## Why name it Pare?
+*pare — /pɛə/*
+verb (transitive)
+1. to peel or cut (the outer layer) from (something)
+2. to cut the edges from (the nails); trim
+3. to decrease bit by bit

+The intention of this fork is to do more than darkroom already has.
+To focus on staging images in containers of aspect ratios and resolutions needed for a website, app or other publishing while forcing the photographer to maintain the needed quality.

 ## Demo